 Go to Drive C, click on View tab, check File name extensions and Hidden items:

 After these settings, these files would be visible in root directory of C drive.
 However, if you can’t find them, most probably they have been lost.
-Under this situation, users have no choice but to try recovering them or take the rollback solution that will be introduced in the next section.
-As to recovering deleted data, please see Undelete Recovery to get details.
+Under this situation, users have no choice but to try recovering them or take another rollback solution that will be introduced in the next section.

-Well then, what if the upgrade has been done for more than a month?
+Well then, what if the upgrade has been done for more than 10 days?
 Users have to take the following methods.

-From Microsoft I got the message that the Go back to previous version of Windows option will be unavailable in Settings if the upgrade has been done for more than a month.
-Without such an option, how can we do the rollback even if files for reverting are still there.
+From Microsoft I got the message that the Go back to previous version of Windows option will be unavailable in Settings if the upgrade has been done for more than 10 days.
+Without such an option, how can we do the rollback even if files for reverting are still there?
 Of course, if you are lucky enough to find the option somewhere or make it appear again, this is undoubtedly an excellent solution.

-Therefore, users have to look for other ways after the upgrade has been done over one month.
+Therefore, users have to look for other ways after the upgrade has been done over 10 days.